Warning: Anti-abortion centers harm pregnant Floridians.

 “Florida women describe being harassed, bullied, and given blatantly false information at fake clinics.
 These fake clinics undermine the trust at the foundation of the patient-provider relationship by posing as health care providers and peddling inaccurate medical information.” – Dr. Nicole Fanarjian, OB/GYN

-Fake clinics purport to offer pregnancy-related health care and medical services, but fail to provide comprehensive, evidence-based medical care.
+Anti-abortion pregnancy centers purport to offer pregnancy-related health care and medical services, but fail to provide comprehensive, evidence-based medical care.
 Using lies and manipulative practices, they work to shame women out of getting reproductive care – particularly birth control and abortion:

 - You won’t get abortion help or even birth control at a fake clinic.